 At Hireology we predict that for the vast majority of the healthcare organizations we work with, which includes skilled nursing facilities, long-term care facilities, and home healthcare agencies, a recession isn’t likely to have a big impact on your demand for work.
-If anything, we predict the upcoming recession will actually help speed up hiring.
+If anything, we predict the potential recession will actually help speed up hiring.

 In other words, your demand for talent will continue to be high and at the same time, you may actually be working with a larger talent pool as folks in industries hit hardest by the pandemic re-enter the job market.